Barristan Selmy, art by Mike Capprotti ©.

 Barristan attempts to lead his queen down an honorable path towards the safety of Meereen.
 Barristan distrusts Daenerys's paramour, Daario Naharis, and he unsuccessfully suggests holding a tourney.
 Groleo and Barristan inspect the ships brought to Meereen by Xaro Xhoan Daxos.
 Daenerys rejects Barristan's advice to leave Meereen for Westeros.

-Grazhar instructs Grazhar zo Galare and other other noble boys in western chivalry.
+Barristan instructs Grazhar zo Galare and other noble boys in western chivalry.
 The Lord Commander also begins training more than sixty freed slaves, with thirty of them persevering.
 The most promising of them become Barristan's squires, including Tumco Lho, Larraq, the Red Lamb, and three Ghiscari brothers.

 When Yunkai marches on Meereen, Skahaz mo Kandaq advises Daenerys to remain within Meereen's strong walls while Barristan suggests defeating the Yunkai'i in the field.
 Selmy objects to allowing into Meereen refugees from Astapor, because of the danger of the bloody flux, and the knight also objects when Daenerys meets the refugees outside of the walls.
 The Lord Commander does not approve of Daenerys wedding Hizdahr zo Loraq, since the man would not be accepted in the Seven Kingdoms.
 Barristan is supportive of Quentyn Martell when the prince informs Daenerys of the secret marriage pact, but Daenerys weds Hizdahr instead of Quentyn to ensure temporary peace within Meereen.